 2nd Friday - Shir Shalom Music Shabbat or Soulful Shabbat Ruach, 7:30 PM

 We come together in song and celebration, as Shir Shalom, our amazing adult choir, enhances our worship, with the participation of the entire congregation always in mind.
-Every other month, the Shir Shalom Choir is joined by the Shabbat Ruach Band with an uplifting service in the world-beat style.
+Every other month, the Shir Shalom Choir is joined by the Shabbat Ruach Band.
 The sermon message is brief and the focus is the music!

 3rd Friday - Traditional Piano Shabbat, 7:30pm

 Our Traditional Shabbat at 7:30 PM usually includes a Torah Service and a sermon from the Rabbi.
 The music, featuring our talented accompanist Andrew Stewart, incorporates old standards and favorite new liturgy from the Reform repertoire.

 A guitar-accompanied, less formal service in the Sanctuary featuring Israeli, camp and contemporary folk music and an informal sermon/teaching by the Rabbi.

 5th Friday (when it occurs) - Erev Shabbat Service, 7:30 PM